Redesigning marketing mix modeling as an agentic decision system

 Chart showing the five levels of autonomy, user role and description and marketing mix model application.

 Most practitioner tools today sit at L1 or L2.
-The “north star” in an MMM context is L4 or L5, but getting there would assume the agents can make reliable decisions (like humans).
+The “north star” in an MMM context is L4 or L5, but getting there requires human-level decision reliability.
 At L4, the agent acts but the user retains final say before anything is published.
 Ultimately, L5 agents would run MMM and make decisions.

 Each level of autonomy must be earned through demonstrated reliability at the level before it.
 Skipping that progression is how consequential decisions go wrong.